Our FREE 7 day LDR challenge is BACK!

 This doesn’t mean they aren’t thinking about you or wishing you were there.
 If your partner happens to miss a phone call or not reply in a timely manner, try to give them the benefit of the doubt before letting jealousy and anxiety take over.

-Let’s Put the 5 Step Plan Into Action
+Let’s Put The Plan Into Action

 LDRs in college can be a positive experience for both partners.
 Implementing the tips above is a step in the right direction that will help to further strengthen your connection when miles apart.